Approximation Rate of the Transformer Architecture for Sequence Modeling: Introduction

 \section{Introduction}

-Transformer networks \cite{vaswani2017.AttentionAllYou} have become immensely popular in the field of sequence modeling.
-Its variants such as BERT \cite{devlin2019.BERTPretrainingDeep} and GPT \cite{brown2020.LanguageModelsAre} achieved excellent performance and have become default choices for natural language processing (NLP) problems.
-At the same time, \citet{dosovitskiy2020.ImageWorth16x16} successfully applied transformers to image classification problems by flattening image to a sequence of patches.
-Despite its success in practical applications, there are many unanswered theoretical questions.
-For example, how the attention mechanism works, what types of targets can transformers learn easily, and why transformers - a sequence modeling method - perform well on image analysis tasks are interesting and important open problems.
+The Transformer architecture, as introduced by \citet{vaswani2017.AttentionAllYou} has become immensely popular in the field of sequence modeling.
+Variants such as BERT \cite{devlin2019.BERTPretrainingDeep} and GPT \cite{brown2020.LanguageModelsAre} have achieved excellent performance, becoming the default choices for natural language processing (NLP) problems.
+Concurrently, \citet{dosovitskiy2020.ImageWorth16x16} successfully applied the Transformer to image classification problems by flattening the image into a sequence of patches.
+Despite its success across various fields of practical application, many theoretical questions remain unanswered.
+Among these, we focus on two essential questions in this work: firstly, the approximation rate of the Transformer on sequence modeling; secondly, the comparative advantages and disadvantages of the Transformer with recurrent neural networks (RNNs) on different temporal structures.